scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Prerequisites

-You must have required permissions as specified in [Cloud permissions document](./CloudPermissionsForScalarDBOnAKS.md) to create cloud resources to deploy the Scalar DB server on Azure.
+You must have the required permissions as specified in the [Cloud permissions document](./CloudPermissionsForScalarDBOnAKS.md) to create cloud resources to deploy the Scalar DB server on Azure.

 ## Step 1.
 Configure your network